Both sales and marketing for startups face unique challenges: limited budget, the need to build demand and prove ROI, and much more.

 To work out your cost per customer, take the cost of your sales and marketing over a period of time.
 Then, divide it by the number of customers acquired during that period.
 By taking this data-driven approach to your marketing spending, you’ll be able to make better decisions and determine your marketing ROI.

-There are a few strategies to help you get more from your budget.
+Determining a marketing budget for a startup is all about balancing cash flow with the need to grow.
+There are a few strategies that can help you get more from your budget.

 Choose Expenses Wisely

-To be sure that you optimise your budget, it’s handy to have the help of smart tracking tools.
+To be sure that you optimize your budget, it’s handy to have the help of smart tracking tools.
 Make sure you use traffic, conversion, and lead monitoring tools.
 This will help you identify areas of your marketing that aren’t performing well, areas that need to be tweaked, and the ones you’re already excelling.

 Assess Each New Marketing Strategy

 Evaluate how your business will produce profits before investing any money into your idea.
 Make sure that each marketing strategy has a provable ROI – this ensures that your spending doesn’t go wasted.
 Some examples of effective marketing strategies in the current challenging economy include: